 Then there are a few important considerations on the other side of things:

 - Learning to use a bidet can take a little practice.
 That’s particularly true for young ones, as bidets are generally designed for adults.
-If you have kids in your home, have a plan for bidet rules.
+If you have kids in your home, have a plan for setting up some bidet rules.

 - You will have to periodically clean bidet attachments, which can be a bit more labor-intensive than typical toilet cleanings.

-- While you save on toilet paper, bidets can use more water — depending on use.
-If you’re interested in the environmental pros it’s a good idea to use as little water as possible and pair a bidet with a “low-flow”-style toilet to help control your water usage.
-If you do that, a bidet can save on water because you don’t need extra flushing to dispose of toilet paper.
+- While you save on toilet paper, bidets can use more water — depending on usage.
+If you’re interested in the environmental pros, it’s a good idea to use as little water as possible and pair a bidet with a “low-flow”-style toilet to help control your water usage.
+If you take those steps, a bidet can save on water because you don’t need extra flushing to dispose of toilet paper.

 However, beyond the heated/non-heated issue, there is a whole array of bidet features that can drastically change your experience or make the bidet far more useful than it would otherwise be.
 You can take a look at our full guide to the best bidets to learn more, but here are a few examples of what we’re talking about:

 - Adjustments for everything.
 The temperature of the water, the force and direction of the jet — advanced bidets allow you to adjust everything until it’s just right.